-(3) As of December 31, 2021, a total of 2,578,075 and 290,828 shares of our common stock have been reserved for issuance pursuant to the 2021 Plan and the ESPP, respectively.
-With respect to the 2021 Plan, the number of shares of our common stock reserved for issuance thereunder, excludes the 1,120,480 shares that were added to the 2021 Plan as a result of the automatic annual increase on January 1, 2022.
+As of December 31, 2022, a total of 2,469,164 and 522,442 shares of our common stock have been reserved for issuance pursuant to the 2021 Plan and the ESPP, respectively.
+With respect to the 2021 Plan, the number of shares of our common stock reserved for issuance thereunder, excludes the 1,127,176 shares that were added to the 2021 Plan as a result of the automatic annual increase on January 1, 2023.
 The 2021 Plan provides that the number of shares reserved and available for issuance under the 2021 Plan will automatically increase each January 1, beginning on January 1, 2022, by four percent of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by our board of directors.
 This number will be subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.
 The shares of common stock underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without the issuance of stock, expire or are otherwise terminated, other than by exercise, under the 2021 Plan and 2020 Plan will be added back to the shares of common stock available for issuance under the 2021 Plan.
 The Company no longer makes grants under the 2020 Plan.
-With respect to the ESPP, the number of shares of our common stock reserved for issuance excludes the 280,120 shares that were added to the ESPP as a result of the automatic annual increase on January 1, 2022.
-The ESPP provides that the number of shares reserved and available for issuance under the ESPP will automatically increase each January 1, beginning on January 1, 2022 by the lesser of 319,911 shares of our common stock, one percent of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by our board of directors.
-This number will be subject to ad
+With respect to the ESPP, the number of shares of our common stock reserved for issuance excludes the 281,794 shares that were added to the ESPP as a result of the automatic annual increase on January 1, 2023.
+The ESPP provides that the number of shares reserved and available for issuance under the ESPP will automatically increase each January 1, beginning on January 1, 2022 by the lesser of 319,911 shares of our common stock, one percent of the outstanding number of shares of our common stock dividend or other change in our capitalization.